Vluuks/AndroidPractice/Week3/Lab/README.md

 ➡️ *Exercise 1.5:* *What is the difference between `remove(Object o)` and `remove(int index)`?*

+{% spoiler "Reminder: Compiling and running Java code" %}
+To compile your Java file to a .class file, use this command on the terminal:

+        javac YourJavaFileName.java

+After compilation, you can run your program using:

+        java YourJavaFileName

+You can print things to the terminal with:

+        System.out.println();

+{% endspoiler %}

 {% next "Next: From list to layout - part 1" %}
 ### From list to layout